sriza/benchmarking-software/readme.md

 Model task contains the key value pair of different models and the type of task they perform, object detection as detect, object classification as classify.

+# Understanding base classes
+- BaseConfig: Reads the configuration parameter from JSON files, merges them, and creates configuration parameters for benchmarking.
+- BaseInference: Loads model, feeds input, and collects the benchmarking metrics based on infer- ence.
+- BaseReport: Creates a CSV file, stores benchmarking output, and creates bar graphs to compare different models based on metrics.
+- BaseWorkflow: Structures the steps to access models, run inference, and create a report with the help of Inference and Report class.

+# Customizing Benchmarking Software
+- Customization starts with creating the’config.json’file.
+In this file, configure the parameter ‘de- vice’.
+The value assigned to base should match the name of the folder to be created within the ‘custom benchmarking’ folder.
+Make sure the value to models is also relevant to the device.
+- If additional models are to be appended to the existing model, please place them within the ‘models’ folder and enter the type of task each model does within the ‘modelTask’ parameter of the config file.
+- Next, create a folder within the ‘custom benchmarking’ folder with a name that matches the value assigned to ‘device’.
+- The classes within the base folder can now be inherited and customized within this folder.
+The inherited classes must use a classname with the prefix ‘Custom’ instead of ‘Base. ’
+- Once the custom classes are completed, you can port the software to the desired base hardware and conduct benchmarking.